samushi/event-assignment/README.md

 | `location`   | `string` | **Optional**.
 The location of the event |
 | `description`| `string` | **Optional**.
 A description of the event |
 | `invitees`   | `array`  | **Optional**.
 An array of invitee email addresses |

+### Conclusion

+This README provides all the necessary steps to get your Laravel project up and running, including how to use Docker and Laravel Sail for the setup, how to install dependencies with Composer, and how to migrate and seed your database.
+With the static user provided, you can immediately start testing your API using the provided Postman collection.